RuneBlaze/pineapple-pen/assets/includes/judge.md

 {%- endfor %}

 {%- if resolve_player_actions %}
+But remember, you are only resolving the player's actions.
+The enemies' intents are provided for context.
+{%- endif %}

+{%- if resolve_player_actions %}
 ### Player's Actions:

-Here are the cards that the player has played (effects in parenthesis):
+Here are the cards that the player has played (effects in parentheses):

 {%- for card in cards %}
 - {{ loop.index }}. {{ card.to_plaintext() }}
 {%- endfor %}

 **FILL IN**: Describe the outcome of the player's actions in **discrete** time steps. **Number** your outcomes, as in step 1 what happens, step 2 what happens, etc. Resolve each card's action and its effects.
+The enemies will take no actions, so no need to resolve them.

 ### DM Reference for Player's Actions: